IMSA-CMS/CMSAnalysis/MCGeneration/README.md

 Global tag should be 'Run2' on CMSSW_11_0_2 and 'Run3' on CMSSW_12_4_3.

-Pythia Settings is a text file that has the options for the time of event you wish to generate.
+Pythia Settings is a text file that has the options for the type of event you wish to generate.

 Output is the root file in which you want the output to go.